ClintWinter/operation-full-throttle/courses/pluralsight/encapsulation-and-solid/2-encapsulation.md

 We have a responsibility to write code that is readable and understandable for our colleagues and our future self.
 Nobody will likely have the understanding we have while we are building that feature.

+## Classic OO definition

+Has two traits:
+* Information hiding (implementation hiding)
+* Protection of invariants

+Protection of invariants involves making sure invalid states are impossible on classes.
+This can be done sometimes by checking pre and post conditions (assertions).

+## Beyond OO

+We can reach beyond OO for some actionable steps.

+### Command Query Separation

+Your operations should be commands or queries, but not both.

+Also known as CQS, which is not CQRS.
+CQRS is an architectural design pattern.

+Commands - have observable side-effects

+Queries - returns data

+CQS is a principle because it is very possible to not follow it, but even though you can do it, you shouldn't.

+### Postel's Law